dgraph-io/charts/charts/dgraph/README.md

 ## Zero and Alpha configuration

-Should you need additional configuration options you can add these either through environment variables or a configuration file, e.g. `config.toml`.
+Should you need additional configuration options you can add these either through environment variables or a configuration file, e.g. `config.yaml`.
 Instructions about this configuration can be found in `values.yaml`.

-There are some example values files demonstrating how to add configuration with HCL, JSON, Java Properties, TOML, and YAML file formats in [example_values](https://github.com/dgraph-io/charts/tree/master/charts/dgraph/example_values).
+There are some example values files demonstrating how to add configuration with JSON and YAML file formats in [example_values](https://github.com/dgraph-io/charts/tree/master/charts/dgraph/example_values).
 ## Alpha TLS options

 The Dgraph Alpha service can be configured to use Mutual TLS.
 Instructions about this configuration can be found in `values.yaml`.